-The 44th annual Chicano Park Day celebration will be held in historic Chicano Park, located in the Barrio Logan community, south of downtown San Diego, under the San Diego-Coronado bridge.
-The theme for the 2014 celebration is "La Tierra Es De Quien La Trabaja: The Land Belongs To Those Who Work It"
+The 50th annual Chicano Park Day celebration will take place on Saturday, April 25, 2020, 10:00 AM to 5:00 PM in historic Chicano Park, located in the Logan Heights community, south of downtown San Diego under the San Diego-Coronado bridge.
+This family event is free and open to the public.
+The theme for the celebration is 'From Takeover to Landmark: 50 Years of Self Determination and Resistance on Kumeyaay Land."